CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router policy route-map \<route-map-id\> rule \<rule-id\> match ip-prefix-len

-Configures IP address prefix length you want to match.
+Configures the IP address prefix length you want to match.
 You can specify a value between 0 and 128.

 **Usage**